cleolibrary/CLEO-Redux/docs/en/installation.md

 Once the installation is complete, CLEO Redux is ready to use.
 You can now [install scripts](./installation-scripts.md) and [extra plugins](./installation-plugins.md) not included in the installer, and change the [default configuration](./config.md) if needed.

+### Portable Installation

+If you don't want to or can't use the installer, try portable versions available starting from version 1.3.1.
+There are two separate archives for 32-bit and 64-bit games.
+Download one that matches your game and extract it into the game folder.
+The portable version does not include the ASI loader, so you need to [provide it yourself](#dependency-on-asi-loader).
+Note that portable versions don't include all [plugins](./installation-plugins.md), so you may need to install them manually.

 ## CLEO Directory

 CLEO directory is the primary location where you install [CLEO scripts](./installation-scripts.md), [CLEO plugins](./installation-plugins.md) and [custom texts](./using-fxt.md).
 CLEO Redux automatically creates this folder during installation and any time the game starts.